ZcashFoundation/zebra/book/src/user/install.md

 - **libclang:** check out the [clang-sys documentation](https://github.com/KyleMayes/clang-sys#dependencies)
 - **g++ or MSVC++:** try using clang or Xcode instead
 - **rustc:** use rustc 1.65 or later
-  - Zebra does not have a minimum supported Rust version (MSRV) policy yet: any release can update the required Rust version.
+  - Zebra does not have a minimum supported Rust version (MSRV) policy: any release can update the required Rust version.

 ### Dependencies